Neo-Oli/Termux-Mpv/README.md

 ## Usage

-`termux-mpv` is a drop-in replacement for `mpv`.
+`termuxmpv` is a drop-in replacement for `mpv`.
 All arguments get forwarded to mpv.